If you’re looking to do any search marketing in China—organic or paid—you’ll need to get to know Baidu.

 Baidu has an advanced advertising system that is very similar to Google Ads.
 It allows you to show ads to users that are searching for certain keywords.
 Read our guide here.

-Baidu advertising can also be extended beyond the search engine as well.
+Baidu advertising can also be extended beyond the search engine.
 Ads can be placed in:

 Baidu Organic Marketing (SEO)